Gnome42/Cornell-Conversational-Analysis-Toolkit/datasets/switchboard-corpus/README.md

 ## Additional Information

-*Note:* In the original SwDa dataset, utterances are not separated by user, but rather by tags.
+*Note:* In the original SwDA dataset, utterances are not separated by user, but rather by tags.
 This means that consecutive utterances could have been said by the same user.
 In the ConvoKit Corpus, we changed this so that each utterance in our corpus is a collection of the consecutive sub-utterances said by one person.
 The metadata on each utterance is combined from the sub-utterances of the original dataset, so that it is clear which POS and DAMSL tags correspond with which parts of each utterance.

 ### Licensing Information
-The SWDA Switchboard work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (see source [here](http://compprag.christopherpotts.net/swda.html))
+The SwDA Switchboard work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (see source [here](http://compprag.christopherpotts.net/swda.html))

 ### Contact Information
 Corpus translated into ConvoKit format by [Nathan Mislang](mailto:ntm39@cornell.edu), [Noam Eshed](mailto:ne236@cornell.edu), and [Sungjun Cho](mailto:sc782@cornell.edu).